I've been writing about foreign travel and European rock music online for over 12 years.

 However 36 years after the break-up the band eventually reformed in 2010 and began working on an album after recruiting a new singer Gordon Brown.
 The album, 'A Different Game' came out the following year and was actually launched at Barlinnie Prison in Glasgow.

 Logan came together in 2003 in Glasgow.
 Their soft-edged AOR musical style has been compared to the likes of Creed, Nickelback, and Alter Bridge among others.
-They have been prolific ever since with an average of a new album every 2 years.
+They had a prolific output with an average of a new album every 2 years until they broke up in 2010.

 In 2008 the band won a local Rock Radio competition and the prize was a support role with Bon Jovi at Hampden Stadium.
 After that, they actually supported Alter Bridge in 2009 and also English rockers Thunder not to mention gracing the stage at the Download Festival in Castle Donington.
 Top songs to look out for are 'When I Get Down', 'Lost and Found' and the marvelous ballad 'Jump in Again'.

 It resulted in their sole album called 'Up an' Cumin' which was released in 1987.
 It included stand-out tracks like 'Don't Walk Away', 'Way of Destiny, 'Say Goodbye' and 'Kill Them All'.
-The band eventually split up in 1991 after Prism Records folded.
+But after gamely plugging away for a few more years the band eventually split up in 1991 after Prism Records folded.

 The band came together at school in Dumbarton in the West of Scotland.
 In 2003 they signed a recording contract and toured with much of the Rock royalty in the Thrash and Death Metal world.